Wellington to Craven Arms Railway: Wenlock Railway: Buildwas to Coalbrookdale

 The Coalbrookdale extension was planned collaboratively with the Much Wenlock and Severn Valley Junction Railway, and that company contributed £10,000 as a subscription, in view of its obvious interest in having the connecting railway made.
 The GWR too agreed to assist with the works, as the West Midland Railway, at this time (1861) not yet a friend of the GWR, had been planning a rival connection from Buildwas to Coalbrookdale.

-The Wenlock Railway's Act of 1861 gave the company powers from a junction with the Wenlock and Severn Junction Railway at Buildwas across the River Severn to the lower works of the Coalbrookdale Company.
+The Wenlock Railway Act 1861 (24 & 25 Vict. c. clxxxix) gave the company powers from a junction with the Wenlock and Severn Junction Railway at Buildwas across the River Severn to the lower works of the Coalbrookdale Company.

-An Act of 1864 set out the arrangements for the GWR to operate the Coalbrookdale extension.
+The Wenlock Railway Companies Act 1864 (27 & 28 Vict. c. cccii) set out the arrangements for the GWR to operate the Coalbrookdale extension.
 The estimated cost of building the extension was to be £40,000, of which the Wellington and Severn Junction Railway would subscribe £10,000, the Wenlock Railway £10,000, and the GWR £20,000.
 The line opened on 1 November 1864.

 The major engineering work on the extension was the Albert Edward Bridge over the River Severn.

 GWR: linking Lightmoor and Coalbrookdale

 The Shrewsbury and Birmingham Railway had been absorbed by the Great Western Railway on 1 September 1854, so that the main line at Wellington, and the Madeley branch to Lightmoor were part of that company.
-The GWR had a Bill in Parliament in the same session as the Wenlock Railway's Bill.
+The GWR had a bill in Parliament in the same session as the Wenlock Railway's bill.
 It was to authorise the GWR to build from Lightmoor to Coalbrookdale, reaching that place from the north while the Wenlock scheme would approach from the south.

-The Great Western Railway (Lightmoor and Coalbrookdale) Act was passed on 1 August 1861.
+The Great Western Railway (Lightmoor to Coalbrookdale, &c.)
+Act 1861 (24 & 25 Vict. c. cciv) was passed on 1 August 1861.
 Although it was a short line it was exceptionally expensive due to the difficult terrain: this was why the S&BR had stopped short of building it a decade earlier.
 The line opened to traffic on 1 November 1864, having cost £70,000 for two miles of line.

 The GWR closed Lightmoor station on the day of opening of the extension.